sudmon200/netflix-clone/README.md

 * Browse movie collections with sidewise scroll
 * Play movie trailer in banner and in collection
 * Detailed movie information page
-* Graceful adaptation on mobile
+* Hand-written stylesheet, graceful adaptation on mobile

 #### Working Features:
 1. Hero Banner - Load random movie from a genre or network id